edwardshturman/arc-boosts/README.md

 # Arc Boosts

-🎨 Fun stylistic Boosts (extensions) for the Arc Browser
+— Fun stylistic Boosts (extensions) for the Arc Browser that use your theme to colorize the page 🎨

 ## About